CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### General Features

-Thundertree's structures have largely crumbled or are gradually being reclaimed by nature.
+Lumgrove's structures have largely crumbled or are gradually being reclaimed by nature.

-**Buildings.** In Thundertree, buildings are either in a state of ruin or still intact, as depicted on the map.
+**Buildings.** In Lumgrove, buildings are either in a state of ruin or still intact, as depicted on the map.

 Ruined buildings consist of empty stone shells with walls ranging from 5 to 8 feet high.
 Their roofs have long vanished, leaving behind piles of debris within the walls.
 The debris makes movement challenging, as per "Difficult Terrain" rules in the rulebook.